Deep Reinforcement Learning, a textbook

 For other environments rewards may exist for only some of the states.
 For example, in chess, rewards only exist at terminal board positions where there is a win or a draw.
 In all other states the return depends on the future states and must be calculated by the agent by propagating reward values from future states up towards the root state $s_0$.
 Such an environment is said to have a sparse reward structure.

 Finding a good policy is more complicated when the reward structure is sparse.
 A graph of the landscape of such a sparse reward function would show a flat landscape with a few sharp mountain peaks.
-Many of the algorithms that we will see in future chapters use the reward-gradient to find good returns.
+Reinforcement learning algorithms use the reward-gradient to find good returns.
 Finding the optimum in a flat landscape where the gradient is zero, is hard.
 In some applications it is possible to change the reward function to have a shape more amenable to gradient-based optimization algorithms such as we use in deep learning.
 Reward shaping can make all the difference when no solution can be found with a naive reward function.
 It is a way of incorporating heuristic knowledge into the MDP.
 A large literature on reward shaping and heuristic information exists~\cite{ng1999policy}.
 The use of heuristics on board games such as chess and checkers can also be regarded as reward shaping.